6 Phrases Good Negotiators Use To Get Whatever They Want

 5. “We’re not agreeing on this point.
 Let’s come back to it later.”

 You’re recognizing the impasse and moving it to the side.
 It keeps you from agreeing to something just to make discomfort go away.
 While working on other issues, you could continue to build rapport and learn more about what the other person wants, and that momentum might help when you revisit the issue.

 Or it won’t.
 It’s okay to say that it won’t work, emphasizing that it’s just “this time” to leave a on a positive note.
 Just don’t feel beholden to make a deal just because you started on one, an easy trap to fall into.
 Rather than fearing it was all wasted time, see it as valuable information for the future.
 “You’re coming out with what you can and can’t do and that you can’t work with this person,” Price says.

 6. “Maybe it’s not your intent, but your current approach feels like you’re trying to pressure me.”

 No matter what you say or do, the other person might have zero interest in collaborating.
 It’s all about acting tough and getting you to cave.
 There are many great negotiators with advice, but the best might be from Patrick Swayze in Roadhouse: Be nice until it’s time to not be nice.

 You want to let them know that what they’re doing won’t work, spelling out the probable outcome: No deal and no one is happy, especially the people being represented, and that can make them change tactics.
 You can also suggest taking a break, which can cool things down and allow them to reconsider.

 It takes some brass, but you’re showing yourself to be cool under pressure.
 It might or might not change the dynamic, but regardless, you can’t feel good about any outcome if you’re playing at someone else’s pace.

 “You want to be in control of time,” Kogan says.
-That’s truly a key to being a good negotiator.
+That’s key to being a good negotiator.